 uses its fire restriction system to stop dangerous activities when the risk of starting a fire is high.

-Sheryl Page is the Acting Assistant Director for Cooperative Fire Protection in the Forest Service’s Rocky Mountain Region
+At the time of this interview, Sheryl Page was the Acting Assistant Director for Cooperative Fire Protection in the Forest Service’s Rocky Mountain Region

 .
 She explains that the purpose of fire restrictions is “to protect human life and property by reducing the risk of human-caused fires during prolonged periods of unusually high fire danger”.